woodcock3/lcc11-emails/src/emails/citizenship-private-ceremony.md

 - your Home Office invitation letter
 - photographic ID (for example a passport, driving licence or biometric residence permit)

+This ceremony is a private ceremony.
+You can bring guests with you.

+## The Ceremony
+During the ceremony you will repeat the oath and pledge after a registrar.
+A copy of the oath and pledge is below.
+Upon completion of your pledge of commitment, you will become a British citizen and receive your certificate.

+### Oath and pledge
+Please choose from one of the following oaths:

+**Swear by Oath:**

+1. I (your name) swear by Almighty God that on becoming a British citizen I will be faithful and bear true allegiance to His Majesty King Charles the Third, his Heirs and Successors according to law.

+**Affirmation Oath:**

+2. I (your name) do solemnly and sincerely and truly declare and affirm that on becoming a British citizen I will be faithful and bear true allegiance to His Majesty King Charles the Third, his Heirs and Successors according to law.

+**The pledge of commitment:**

+I will give my loyalty to the United Kingdom and respect its rights and freedoms.
+I will uphold its democratic values.
+I will observe its laws faithfully and fulfil my duties and obligations as a British citizen.

 ## Ceremony safety rules
 Do not attend if you have Covid-19 symptoms.